IT Focus Area: Security

 According to Gartner, global public cloud spending is currently 5.7% of $3.41 trillion total IT spending worldwide, but growing eight times as fast annually, at a 16.4% CAGR.*

 Effectively handling sensitive information is a constant challenge, and transformational technologies like the cloud bring a whole new set of risks along with the opportunities they provide.
 Weaknesses in a provider's security can have a dramatic impact on the security posture of the organizations using it.
 Public cloud security concerns range from vulnerabilities and abuse of cloud services all the way to malware injection and full-scale data breaches.
-It is important to note that cloud computing is not innately insecure; it just needs to be managed in a secure way.
+It is important to note that cloud computing is not innately unsecure; it just needs to be managed in a secure way.
 Organizations should develop a clear understanding of cloud service models, as security issues vary depending on the model being used.

 Learn the 10 essential steps to securing your cloud data.
 Get your guide to creating and executing a successful cloud strategy.